zumbuh/citra-games-wiki/CONTRIBUTING.md

 # Contributing
 Contributions to the Citra Games Wiki are welcomed, as keeping all of the data up to date and accurate is a community effort.
+When submitting PRs, please only test with the latest Nightly build.
 There are 2 parts to the Wiki:
  - [Code](#code)
  - [Wiki](#wiki)